Nrapendra786/springboot-salesforce-account-demo/README.md

 PROJECT_STATUS: IN PROGRESS
 # Demo Project developed using Salesforce, Java, SpringBoot and Apache Kafka

-## Prerequisites
-  Java 17 and Docker must be installed in the system
+Prerequisites: Java 17 and Docker must be installed in the system.

 Before starting to use this project, please create a Salesforce account.
 After that, create a new connected app and save the following parameters from Salesforce.com in environment variables:
 1) Username
 2) Password
 3) Client ID